12 Cool Secret Batman Easter Eggs You May Not Have Spotted In The Movies

 (Image credit: Warner Bros.)

-Early on in Tim Burton’s blockbuster – starring one of the all-time best Batman actors, Michael Keaton, as Bruce Wayne – ambitious reporter Alexander Knox (Robert Wuhl, an underrated member of the 1989 Batman cast) seems to be the only one convinced that there really is a creature of the night cleaning up crime in the city.
+Early on in Tim Burton’s blockbuster – starring one of the all-time best Batman actors, Michael Keaton, as Bruce Wayne – ambitious reporter Alexander Knox (Robert Wuhl, an underrated member of the 1989 Batman cast) seems to be the only one convinced there is a creature of the night cleaning up crime.
 Until he meets renowned photographer Vicki Vale (Kim Basinger), the teasing he receives at the Gotham Globe ranges from being nicknamed “Count Dracula” to his cartoonist colleague imagining the “Bat-Man” as a winged creature in a pinstripe suit.
 If you look closely at the bottom left hand corner of said illustration, you will see the signature of late comic book artist Bob Kane, who created Batman with Bill Finger in 1939.

 Elizabeth Sanders as Gossip Gerty in Batman & Robin